Super Impassioned Net Generation: 2018-2019: More

-Xu Shiyin released her first solo "Bai Yi Shao Nian" (Simplified Chinese: 白衣少年) on March 14 and its accompanying music video on June 26.
-The song was used as the ending theme for the drama "I Will Never Let You Go" (simplified chinese: 小女花不弃) which aired on January 8, 2019.
+Xu Shiyin released her first solo "Bai Yi Shao Nian" on March 14 and its accompanying music video on June 26.
+The song was used as the ending theme for the drama, "I Will Never Let You Go" which aired on January 8, 2019.

 The variety show SING HOME began airing in 2019, with each episode having a different theme and featuring content such as playing games, team discussions, and interacting with fans.

-Debbie released her first solo song "Mermaid" on January 4, and its music video on January 21.
+Debbie released her first solo song, "Mermaid" on January 4, and its music video on January 21.
 Debbie explained that she chose the title because she hoped her first solo would attract people to her, like the singing of a mermaid.